RequirementEngineering/ch-re-JorgeLozoya169868/SRS_Store.md

 ## User characteristics

-There are four types of users: the end user, the administrator, employer and the owner of the electronics store.
+There are four types of users: the customer, departments of sales and risks , employers like sale employee and the suppliers of the electronics store.
 Each of them has different use cases and therefore each one has different characteristics in the requirements.

 | User| Description|
 | ------------- |:-------------:|